 The premises where these delicacies are served and whose name is Lukacs does not look too bad either:

 After we've got off the tram, we find out that the road between the tram stop and Nagykörösi ut mainly consists of a piece of road that's only accessible to cars.
 So we embark on a walk along the motorway, which will take over an hour.
+The route can by no means be called dull: we see a rich variety of flora and fauna; even a few lizards cross our path.

 When we arrive at the Nagykörösi ut, all we have to do is get to number 156.
 The left side of the road contains only even numbers, so our destination is no more than 78 houses removed.
 However, we don't realize this part of our trip will take another hour.
+Fortunately, the banks of the road are inhabited by a wide varieriety of animals and plants.
+We can take this picture of beetles that look as if they have a skull painted on their back.
+Or would this only be my morbid imagination?

+Why does walking along 76 house numbers take so much time, you may wonder.
 There are various reasons for this: for instance, many houses stand with their fronts to the next street, so their numbers don't count for us.
 Sometimes, complete blocks of flats have only one number.
 And then there are structures that don't even have a number at all:

 But after a hundred and forty minutes, we finally reach Ecseri Market: